 Java configuration.

-In the example above, the @Bean
+In the example above, the @Bean annotation defines beans that

 Spring will manage.